Our Biggest Sale Ever! Up to 50% Off + Free Sleep Mask with Orders $100+

 • Try diet and lifestyle changes that can help manage your symptoms

-While medication is often involved in the treatment plan your endocrinologist develops, there are a few diet and lifestyle changes you can make to help support your thyroid naturally.
+While Rx medication is often involved in a medical the treatment plan, diet and lifestyle changes can offer powerful support.

 Reduce or remove gluten and cruciferous vegetables.
 Reducing inflammation is also a good idea for all women whose thyroid issues are caused by an autoimmune disorder.
 This is particularly important with gluten, which contains molecules that mimic the appearance of thyroid cells and can confuse your body into attacking the important gland thinking it’s a wheat protein.
 Try eliminating processed foods, sugar, and especially gluten to see if your symptoms decrease.
 Medical research has also shown that cruciferous vegetables (like kale, bok choy, cabbage, and cauliflower), or more specifically a substance contained in them called goitrogen, can interfere with how your thyroid produces hormones.